LafeLabs/PostCapitalistIndustry/value_circles_economics.md

 This is part of how Trash Magic can drive wedges into global capitalist culture: we inhabit the strange corners of the current capitalist regime where property-based values have not totally extinguished all goodness.
 These include in the water, where property law is more flexible, and in folklore as opposed to capitalist media, where IP has not taken over the culture and suppressed creativity.

+Note: I'm increasingly thinking that both the tale and lore should be mostly oral.
+There will be graphical constructions to show how to do stuff, but I think the combination of oral and graphical might be superior to the written word for this, because I want the doing of things to spread, rather than the empty talk.
+You have to be face to face to really teach someone this stuff, so why not keep it offline with exchanged files not on a techfuck server?
+It won't slow down transmission of real stuff so why not?
+It will slow down the spread of people talking about our ideas but doing nothing, but that's a good thing.
+I want 100% participation: you either walk away or you actively participate.
+Reading blogs and even doing instructibles in your basement in your house is not that.
+Those "makers" are of no use to this movement except as a source of some materials and instructions in our early days.
+Images and oral transmission is something I can actually do.
+And this book.
+Fuck Github.

 ### Currency Diagrams